mqttiotstuff/iotmonitor/README.md

 ## IOTMonitor project

+IotMonitor is an effortless and lightweight mqtt monitoring for devices (things) and agents on Linux.

-IotMonitor solve the "always up" problem of large IOT devices and agents system.
-Considering large and longlived systems cannot rely only on some specific software, using raw system's processes permit to compose a system with several processes or devices, implemented with different langages and coming from multiple implementers or third party.
+IotMonitor aims to solve the "always up" problem of large IOT devices and agents system.
+This project is successfully used every day for running smart home automation system.
+Considering large and longlived running mqtt systems can hardly rely only on monolytics plateforms, the reality is always composite as some agents or functionnalities increase with time.
+Diversity also occurs in running several programming languages implementation for agents.

-This project is simple command line, as in *nix system, to monitor MQTT device or agents system.
-MQTT based communication devices (IOT) and agents are monitored, and alerts are emitted if devices or agents are not responding.
-Software agents are also restarted when crashed.
+This project offers a simple command line, as in *nix system, to monitor MQTT device or agents system.
+MQTT based communication devices (IOT) and agents are watched, and alerts are emitted if devices or agents are not responding any more.
+Declared software agents are restarted by iotmonitor when crashed.

-IotMonitor records and restore MQTT states topics as they go and recover.
-It helps to maintain IOT things working, and avoid lots of administration tasks.
+In the behaviour, once the mqtt topics associated to a thing or agent is declared, IotMonitor records and restore given MQTT "states topics" as they go and recover.
+It helps reinstalling IOT things state, to avoid lots of administration tasks.

-Using a config file, each device has an independent configured communication message time out.
-When the device stop communication on this topic, the iotmonitor publish a specific monitoring failure topic for the lots device, with the latest contact timestamp
+IotMonitor use a TOML config file.
+Each device has an independent configured communication message time out.
+When the device stop communication on this topic, the iotmonitor publish a specific monitoring failure topic for the lots device, with the latest contact timestamp.
+This topic is labelled :

 	home/monitoring/expire/[device_name]

-This topic can then be displayed or alerted to alert that the device or agent is not working properly.
+This topic can then be displayed or alerted to inform that the device or agent is not working properly.

 This project is based on C Paho MQTT client library, use leveldb as state database.

+### Configuration

+The configuration is defined in the  `config.toml` TOML file, (see an example in the root directory)

+A global Mqtt broker configuration section is defined using a heading `[mqtt]` the following parameters are found :

+	[mqtt]
+	serverAddress="tcp://localhost:1883"
+	baseTopic="home/monitoring"
+	user=""
+	password=""

+#### Device declaration

+In the configuration toml file, each device is declared in a section using a "device_" prefix in the section : the following elements can be found :

+	[device_esp04]
+	watchTimeOut=60
+	helloTopic="home/esp04"
+	watchTopics="home/esp04/sensors/#"
+	stateTopics="home/esp04/actuators/#"

+- `watchTimeOut` : watch dog for alive state, when the timeout is reached without and interactions on watchTopics, then iotmonitor trigger an expire message for the device
+- `helloTopic` : the topic to observe to welcome the device.
+This topic trigger the state recovering for the device and agents.
+IotMonitor, resend the previous stored `stateTopics`
+- `watchTopics` : the topic pattern to observe to know the device is alive
+- `stateTopics` : list of topics for recording the states and reset them as they are welcomed

+#### Agents declarations

+Agents are declared using an "agent_" prefix in the section.
+Agents are devices with an associated command line (`exec` config key) that trigger the start of the software agent.
+IotMonitor checks periodically if the process is running, and relaunch it if needed.

+	[agent_ledboxdaemon]
+	exec="source ~/mqttagents/p3/bin/activate;cd ~/mqttagents/mqtt-agent-ledbox;python3 ledboxdaemon.py"
+	watchTopics="home/agents/ledbox/#"

+IotMonitor running the processes identify the process using a specific bash command line containing an IOTMONITOR tag, which is recognized to detect if the process is running.
+Monitored processes are detached from the iotmonitor process, avoiding to relaunch the whole system in the case of restarting the `iotmonitor` process.

+Agents may also have `helloTopic`, `stateTopics` and `watchTimeOut` as previously described.

+#### State restoration for things and agents

+At startup OR when the `helloTopic` is fired, iotmonitor fire the previousely recorded states on mqtt, this permit the device (things), to take it's previoulsy state, as if it has not been stopped..
+All mqtt recorded states (`stateTopics`) are backuped by iotmonitor in a leveldb database.
+For practical reasons, this permit to centralize the state, and restore them when an iot device has rebooted.
+If used this functionnality, reduce the need to implement a cold state storage for each agent or device.
+Starting or stopping iotmonitor, redefine the state for all elements.

+#### Monitoring iotmonitor :-)

+IotMonitor publish a counter on the `home/monitoring/up` topic every seconds.
+One can then monitor the iotmonitor externally.
+The counter is resetted at each startup.

 ### Building the project on linux

-### Using docker,
+#### Using docker,

 build the image :